-In July 2013, Hawaii enacted legislation allowing the Department of Business, Economic Development, and Tourism to issue Green Infrastructure Bonds to secture low-cost financing for clean energy installations, including both renewable energy and energy efficiency measures.
+In July 2013, Hawaii enacted legislation allowing the Department of Business, Economic Development, and Tourism to issue Green Infrastructure Bonds to secure low-cost financing for clean energy installations, including both renewable energy and energy efficiency measures.
 The bond proceeds will be used to fund the on-bill financing program being developed by the Public Utilities Commission.
-Bondholders will be repaid with funds collected from the state Public Public Benefits Fund.

 Solar Thermal Process Heat